 To understand the strengths and shortcomings of \prohelp, we performed a post-experience survey.
 The survey, which is replicated in \autoref{app:survey}, had an estimated duration of 15 minutes and was performed using EUSurvey\footnote{\url{https://ec.europa.eu/eusurvey}} during the two weeks following the last programming assignment.

-Of the 312 students that interacted with \prohelp during the course, we obtained 148 responses to our survey (47\%), of which we dropped 4 due to failed attention checks~\cite{Oppenheimer2009InstructionalMC}.
-Of the 144 valid responses, 28 respondents identified as female (19\%), 111 as male (77\%), 1 as other (<1\%) and 4 preferred not to disclose (3\%).
-While we have no information about the gender distribution for students who took this class, the official distribution for the enrolled students in this BSc degree is 83\% male students and 17\% female.
+Of the 312 students who interacted with \prohelp during the course, we obtained 148 survey responses (47\%), of which we dropped 4 due to failed attention checks~\cite{Oppenheimer2009InstructionalMC}.
+Of the 144 valid responses, 28 respondents identified as female (19\%), 111 as male (77\%), 1 as other (<1\%), and 4 preferred not to disclose (3\%).
+While we have no information on the gender distribution of students who took this class, the official distribution of enrolled students in this BSc degree is 83\% male and 17\% female.
 This provides some confidence that our sample is representative of the overall course population.

-In this work, we plan to answer the following four research questions:
+In this work, we plan to answer the following three research questions: